Hoyasumii/avengers-endgame/README.md

 ALEXANDER PIERCE (2012): May I ask you where you're going?

 THOR (2012): To lunch and then Asgard.
-I'm so
+I'm sor